couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-11]

-The solution is on the `workshop/attachments_and_revisions` branch.
+You'll see the complete solution in the equivalent files in the `finished` directory.

 ## 30 minutes: Sync Gateway in-depth